 The Importance of Course Flexibility

-Admission to the Traditional VISP track does not guarantee enrollment in any specific courses or departments.
+Students applying to our Traditional VISP track, however, are not guarantee enrollment in any specific courses or departments.
 Upon review of your application, the VISP coordinators might contact you if you are interested in department(s) with particularly tight enrollments.

 Further, the U.S. educational system values a liberal education wherein our undergraduate degree students take courses from a variety of academic areas concurrently to enhance their educational experience.
 While VISP students are not required to follow this path, it does mean that the workload expected in upper level classes takes this breadth of focus into consideration.